 In an attempt to ensure appropriate punishments for the masterminds behind drug conspiracy cases, the Anti-Drug Abuse Act of 1986 implemented five- and ten-year mandatory sentences attached to drug trafficking.
 Virtually all convicts of a federal drug crime are also convicts of “drug trafficking,” and most of these lead to a mandatory prison sentence of five or ten years.
-So effectively, one can expect drug conspiracy sentencing to include at least this baseline, though individual sentences may differ based on the case’s circumstances.
+So effectively, one can expect sentencing to include at least this baseline, though individual sentences may differ based on the case’s circumstances.

-Of course, drug conspiracy “kingpins” generally insulate and protect themselves.
+Of course, “kingpins” generally insulate and protect themselves.
 The unfortunate consequence of this is that the majority of those charged and convicted of this crime are actually only minor participants.
 Therefore, it is even more important for those facing conspiracy drug charges to contact an experienced attorney.
 Otherwise, they may receive a conviction equal to the entire crime.